tdownie0/music-theor-ease/topics/Fundamentals/ch1.md

 the history of programming, and how philosophies have adapted.

 I'll start with the Typescript version, as the others are the same, just less cognitive load.
-So you see the first word is still "const".
+So you see the first word is still `const`.
 It actually does the same thing as staying constant too.
-Next, originally "int" came after to declare the data type, but here "example" (the name of the variable) is used.
-You can see the data type declaration was actually moved to the ": number" part.
-Also, our word is not "number" instead of "int".
-Just as "int" represented a type of number in C, this "number" represents a number as well.
-In this case "number" is actually less strict, representing many kinds of numbers.
-In C, "int" specifically references a number that is allowed an exact amount of bytes in the computer's memory.
+Next, originally `int` came after to declare the data type, but here `example` (the name of the variable) is used.
+You can see the data type declaration was actually moved to the `: number` part.
+Also, our word is not `number` instead of `int`.
+Just as `int` represented a type of number in C, this `number` represents a number as well.
+In this case `number` is actually less strict, representing many kinds of numbers.
+In C, `int` specifically references a number that is allowed an exact amount of bytes in the computer's memory.
 The amount depends on the type of cpu (whether 32-bit or 64-bit).
 It is specified by the language that it is not below 2 bytes (16-bits).